 Oyster Stew With Potatoes And Bacon Recipe

-The oyster recipe is extremely easy to prepare, but the secret to great tasting stew is getting the freshest oysters you can get your hands on.
+The recipe is extremely easy to prepare, but the secret to great tasting stew is getting the freshest oysters you can get your hands on.

 If you are not so lucky as to be a short distance from a local seafood shop, you can often find a pint of shucked oysters in your grocery store.